deepinsight/insightface/recognition/arcface_torch/README.md

-# Distributed Arcface training in Pytorch
+# Distributed Arcface Training in Pytorch

 This is a deep learning library that makes face recognition efficient, and effective, which can train tens of millions identity on a single server.